Will-Carrara/Fallowed-Area-Mapping/README.md

 > 2. [Running F.A.M.](docs/tutorial.md)
 >
 > ## Limitations
-> Please note that this code is written for the data as it is currently provided, however the data and it’s formatting is controlled by the data providers and by third-party hosts.
-The curators of F.A.M. will attempt to keep the package functional, however changes in the data and data availability may impact the functionality of F.A.M.
+> Please note that this code is written for the data as it is currently extracted.
+The curators of F.A.M. will attempt to keep the package functional, however changes in the data and data availability may impact the functionality of this algorithm.
 >
 > ## Results Preview
 > Information pending.